 9. Celebrate This Time and Your Baby

-This is still an incredible time in your life, and it should be celebrated.
+This is still an incredible time in your life and should be celebrated.
 If you want to lift your spirits, here are some ideas:

-Most of all, try to focus on all of the happiness and love that your baby will bring.
-It’s important to remember everything that you can give your child and not think of the things that you believe he or she is missing.
-A baby doesn’t need your absent partner; if you are welcoming him or her and your loving and supportive “village,” that’s all he/she needs.
+Most of all, try to focus on all the happiness and love your baby will bring.
+It’s important to remember everything you can give your child and not think of what you believe they are missing.
+A baby doesn’t need your absent partner; if you welcome them and your loving and supportive “village,” that’s all they need.

 10. Know That You Can Do This!

-Being pregnant without a partner can cause any woman to feel scared and worried, but what every woman needs to understand is that every single expecting mom feels scared at some point during their pregnancy.
+Being pregnant without a partner can cause any woman to feel scared and worried, but every woman needs to understand that every single expecting mom feels scared at some point during their pregnancy.
 Your life is about to change forever.
-You are about to become a mother, and nothing will ever be the same again.
+You are about to become a mother; nothing will ever be the same again.
 That’s scary for anyone to digest.

 It’s normal to feel worried.
 However, it is important to stay positive and think of the good.
 You are about to bring life into the world.
 This little human is a part of you… forever.
 You will be an amazing mother, and you will be an incredible role model for your child.
-Just because you don’t have a partner doesn’t mean that you are less of a parent or that you won’t be able to offer him or her a happy and fulfilling life.
+Just because you don’t have a partner doesn’t mean you are less of a parent or won’t be able to offer them a happy and fulfilling life.
 You’ve got this, mama.
 Believe in yourself and know that you can do this with the help of your village.